cohesity/cohesity_sdk/cohesity_sdk/helios/docs/KeystoneApi.md

 id = 1 # int | Specifies the Keystone id.
 admin_password = "adminPassword_example" # str | Specifies the password of Keystone administrator.
+access_cluster_id = 1 # int | This field uniquely represents a Cohesity Cluster and is used for making on-prem calls from Helios. (optional) region_id = "regionId_example" # str | This field uniquely represents a region and is used for making Helios calls to a specific region. (optional)

 # example passing only required values which don't have defaults set
 try:
 	# Delete a Keystone configuration.
 	client.keystone.delete_keystone(id, admin_password)
+except ApiException as e:
+	print("Exception when calling KeystoneApi->delete_keystone: %s\n" % e)

+# example passing only required values which don't have defaults set
+# and optional values
+try:
+	# Delete a Keystone configuration.
+	client.keystone.delete_keystone(id, admin_password, access_cluster_id=access_cluster_id, region_id=region_id)
 except ApiException as e:
 	print("Exception when calling KeystoneApi->delete_keystone: %s\n" % e)
 ```